YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 - ### [SS ![SS](https://azurlane.koumakan.jp/w/images/thumb/e/e3/SS_img.png/45px-SS_img.png "Submarine Icon")](#ss--1)
 - ### [AR ![AR](https://azurlane.koumakan.jp/w/images/b/b1/AR_img.png "AR Icon")](#ar--1)

-## Changelog as of last update (30/11/2019)
+## Changelog as of last update (09/12/2019)

-- I am aware the images are kinda sorta screwed and there is a lot more Akashi than there is supposed to be.
-Causes uncertain, probably the disabling of image hotlinking from the wiki; at any rate, this'll take a while to fix.
+- Shirakawa Fubuki joins the Guide as T1;
+- Nakiri Ayame joins the Guide as T1.5;
+- Tokino Sora joins the Guide as T1.5;
+- Ookami Mio joins the Guide as T2.

+- USS Quincy and USS Vincennes are demoted to T2 (from T1.5), on the grounds of painfully low DPS not counterbalanced by staying power.

 <br/><br/>
 ---